RosboneMako/MakoThump/README.md

  BASIC JUCE OPERATION<br />
  This app is setup in JUCE by creating a basic Plug-In.
 Once created four files are placed in the SOURCE directory for the project.
-Replace those four files with the files form this app and you are ready to go.
+Replace those four files with the files from this app and you are ready to go.
 The files are:

  PluginEditor.h